Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/README.md

 ### 7.2 S3 security best practices you should mention

-When asked open‑ended questions like *“How do you secure S3?”*, good points:[web:22]
+When asked open‑ended questions like *“How do you secure S3?”*, good points:
 - Block public access by default; allow public only for specific, audited use cases.
 - Use bucket policies + IAM, avoid legacy ACLs where possible.
 - Enable versioning and server‑side encryption (preferably KMS).